- July 13, 2021

 Mongoose tracking, a non-familiar activity for most travelers.
 This involves tracking the mongoose species and getting to know more about the species.
 In Uganda, the banded mongoose specie is the existing specie of the mongoose, tracked in only Queen Elizabeth national park.

-Queen Elizabeth national park is among the savannah protected areas of Uganda, famous for the beautiful landscapes, fun tour activities and various wildlife.
+Queen Elizabeth national park is among the savannah protected areas of Uganda.
+I is famous for its beautiful landscapes, fun activities and various wildlife.
 No wonder is regarded as the “medley of the wilderness” of Uganda.

-This national park is located in the western region of Uganda, a place where most of the protected areas of Uganda are located.
-Queen Elizabeth national park has two sectors dissected into the Ishasha sector located in the southern region of the park, a home to the tree climbing and the Mweya peninsular a home to the vast wildlife, where mongoose tracking takes place as well.
+This national park is located in the western region of Uganda.
+A place where most of the protected areas of Uganda are located.
+Queen Elizabeth national park has two sectors dissected into the Ishasha sector and Mweya Peninsular.
+The Ishasha sector is home to the tree-climbing lions while the Mweya peninsular harbors vast wildlife, lions and more.
+In the peninsular is where mongoose tracking takes place as well.

 The Mweya peninsular is tracked with different game drive tracks that lead through the vegetation of the area.